savannahisrael/sourcery-project/CONTRIBUTING.md

 ### Branching

 Before you start working, you will need to create a separate branch specific to the issue / feature you're working on.
 You will push your work to this branch.
+All pull requests to devCircle should be made against the 'develop' branch.
+Any pull requests against the master branch will be auto closed without review.

 #### Naming Your Branch